 How do you sign off on your emails?
 With “Best Regards”?
 “Yours”?

 I usually mirror back what the other author wrote.
 So if they close with “Best Regards,” I will, too.

+But maybe I need to try a different tack.
 According to other research from Boomerang, “Emails that closed with a variation of thank you got significantly more responses than emails ending with other popular closings.”

 When your prospect reaches the end of your email, you’ve already outperformed most marketers.
 You got the reader to open your email (win!), you got them to read your content (win!), and now you need them to do something.
 You’ve got to move them forward in the buyer’s journey.